aerospike/aerospike-client-python/doc/aerospike_helpers.expressions.rst

 Note::

-    Aerospike expressions are evaluated server side, and do not return any values to the client themselves.
+    Aerospike expressions are evaluated server side, and do not return any values to the client, or write any values to the server, unless an expression operation is used, like expression_read() or expression_write().
     When the following documentation says an expression returns a "list expression", it means that the expression returns a list during evalution on the server side.
 When these docs say that a parameter requires an "integer or integer expression"
     It means it will accept a literal integer, or an expression that will return an integer during evaluation.
 When the docs say